rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 4. A3,B3

 The reason for doing so is that each pair of ports (A0,A1 or A2,A3) are connected to a dedicated CNC chip.
 If you are not using all four ports on a controller, it is best to use one port from each pair (A0,A2) to ensure better I/O balance on the front end.

-## Snapshots

-The system can create snapshots of virtual volumes up to the maximum number supported by your system.
-Snapshots provide data protection by enabling you to create and save source volume data states at the point in time when the snapshot was created.
-Snapshots can be created manually or you can schedule snapshot creation. **After a snapshot has been created, the source volume cannot be expanded.**

-## Notificatoins

-Welcome panel > System settings > Notifications.